jinroh/kadoh/README.md

 ### Install KadOH

-The only required dependency is [node.js](http://nodejs.org/).
+The only required dependency is [node.js](http://nodejs.org/) (version >= 0.6, but you clould try below..).
 Take a look at the [official manual](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) to install node on your system.

 Then run :